apache/usergrid/sdks/html5-javascript/README.md

 	client.createCollection(options, function (err, dogs) {
 		if (err) {
-			//error - could not get all dogs
+			//Error - could not get all dogs
 		} else {
-			//success - got at most 50 dogs
+			//Success - got at most 50 dogs

+			//we got 50 dogs, now display the Entities: while(dogs.hasNextEntity()) {
+				//get a reference to the dog
+				var dog = dogs.getNextEntity();
+				//do something with the entity
+				var name = dog.get('name');
 			}

+			//Wait!
+What if we want to display them again??
+			//Simple!
+Just reset the entity pointer:
+			dogs.resetEntityPointer();
+			while(dogs.hasNextEntity()) {
+				//get a reference to the dog
+				var dog = dogs.getNextEntity();
+				//do something with the entity
+				var name = dog.get('name');
 			}

+		}
+	});

-Several other convenience methods exist to make working with pages of data easier:
+Several convenience methods exist to make working with pages of data easier:

+* resetPaging - calls made after this will get the first page of data (the cursor, which points to the current page of data, is deleted)
 * getFirstEntity - gets the first entity of a page
 * getLastEntity - gets the last entity of a page
 * resetEntityPointer - sets the internal pointer back to the first element of the page